 - Hearing tests.

 Initial screening is by ultrasound.
 Turner syndrome can be diagnosed by amniocentesis or chorionic villous sampling which allows karyotyping of the fetus.
+Errors can occur, so a complete karyotype analysis needs to be performed after birth to verify those results.

 - Other causes of short stature and delayed puberty.